USCGC Duane

 USCGC Duane (WPG-33/WAGC-6/WHEC-33) (earlier known as the USCGC William J. Duane) was a cutter in the United States Coast Guard.
-Her keel was laid on May 1, 1935 at the Philadelphia Navy Yard, Philadelphia, Pennsylvania.
-She was launched on June 3, 1936 as a search and rescue and law enforcement vessel.
+Her keel was laid on May 1, 1935, at the Philadelphia Navy Yard, Philadelphia, Pennsylvania.
+She was launched on June 3, 1936, as a search and rescue and law enforcement vessel.

 The Treasury-class Coast Guard cutters (sometimes referred to as the "Secretary" or 327-foot class) were all named for former Secretaries of the Treasury Department.
-The cutter Duane was named for William J. Duane, who served as the third Secretary of the Treasury to serve under President Andrew Jackson.
+The cutter Duane was named for William J. Duane, who was the third Secretary of the Treasury to serve under President Andrew Jackson.

+At the time of the Duane's decommissioning in 1985, she was the oldest active U.S. military vessel; the current oldest, the USCGC Eagle, was also built in 1936 for the German military, but only commissioned into U.S. service in 1946 after being ceded as a war reparation after World War II.

 Ship history

-After fitting out, she departed the Philadelphia Navy Yard on October 16, 1936 and arrived at Oakland, California on November 24.
+After fitting out, she departed the Philadelphia Navy Yard on October 16, 1936, and arrived at Oakland, California on November 24.
 She was then assigned to temporary duty in Honolulu, and arrived there on December 9, 1936, to participate in the U.S. colonization efforts of the Line Islands in the Pacific.
 Duane then returned to her permanent homeport of Oakland, arriving on February 25, 1937.
 For the next two years, she joined the Bering Sea Patrol Force for annual cruises of that area.
 In mid-1937 her name was shortened to merely Duane.
 In September 1939 she was assigned to duty with Destroyer Division 18, conducting neutrality patrols along the Grand Banks (these patrols were known as "Grand Banks Patrols"), as ordered by President Franklin Roosevelt.
-She departed Oakland on September 7, 1939 and arrived at her new homeport of Boston on September 22, 1939.
+She departed Oakland on September 7, 1939, and arrived at her new homeport of Boston on September 22, 1939.
 Here she conducted four Grand Banks patrols, from October through December, 1939, completing her final patrol on January 12, 1940.